zchee/golang-wiki/CompilerOptimizations.md

+---
-# Compiler And Runtime Optimizations
+title: Compiler And Runtime Optimizations
+---

 This page lists optimizations done by the compilers.
 Note that these are not guaranteed by the language specification.